Hidden Nations, Enduring Crimes

-On March 20, 2010, a Circassian Congress was held in the Georgian capital of Tbilisi, funded in part by the Circassian members of the Western political analysis center, the Jamestown Foundation and the Ilia State University’s International School for Caucasus Studies in Georgia.
+Hidden Nations, Enduring Crimes was a Circassian congress or conference held March 20, 2010, in the Georgian capital of Tbilisi, funded in part by the Circassian members of the Western political analysis center, the Jamestown Foundation and the Ilia State University's International School for Caucasus Studies in Georgia.

 Resolution

-The congress passed a resolution, urging Georgia to become the first UN-recognized State to recognize the Circassian Genocide.
+The congress passed a resolution, urging Georgia to become the first UN-recognized state to recognize the Circassian genocide.